17 Essential Minerals

 Essential minerals are nutrients required by the body for various aspects of human health.
 These minerals cannot by produced by the body and therefore have to be provided by our diets every day for optimum health.

-Our 17 essential mineral include:
+Our 17 essential minerals include:

 Collapsible content